fromheart2heartsprojects/fromheart2heartsprojects.github.io/README.md

-# From Heart to Heart Projects
+# From Heart to Hearts Projects

 ## Free Islamic Books, Reflections, and Resources

 Assalamu Alaikum wa Rahmatullahi wa Barakatuh,

-Welcome to From Heart to Heart Projects.
+Welcome to From Heart to Hearts Projects.

 This project was created to provide free Islamic books and reflections that help strengthen faith, deepen understanding, and bring hearts closer to Allah.